ThomasLincoln/ThreeJs3DModelWalking/README.md

 click in run with live server
 ```

 With this, the project will be open in your default browser.
-Use the WASD to run in the scenario.

 ## 📫 Contributing to ThreeJs3DModelWalking